solo-io/wasm/docs/content/tutorial_code/docker.md

 This command is relatively simple, but it's worth quickly explaining.
 It uses the WASM filter registry provided by wasme, and pulls the given filter.
 After pulling it, it saves it to a local file called `filter.wasm`.
-Now that the filter is saved locally we can load it into envoy.
+Now that the filter is saved locally we can load it into Envoy.

-## Running envoy
+## Running Envoy

-Now it is time to actually run envoy.
+Now it is time to actually run Envoy.
 ```shell script
 docker run  --rm --name e2e_envoy -p 8080:8080 -p 8443:8443 -p 19001:19001 -v $(pwd)/filter.wasm:/etc/filter.wasm --entrypoint=envoy quay.io/solo-io/gloo-envoy-wasm-wrapper:v1.2.5 --disable-hot-restart --log-level debug --config-yaml "$(cat config.yml)"
 ```

-Run the above command and then open up a new terminal to communicate with envoy.
+Run the above command and then open up a new terminal to communicate with Envoy.
 In the second terminal run:
 ```shell script
 curl localhost:8080